The $L^1$-$L^\infty$-geometry of Teichm\"uller space -- Second order infinitesimal structures: Conjectural picture on unit sphere bundles

-Since sections $\{\alpha_j\}_{j=1}^{3g-3}$ gives the complex analytic local trivialization, the differential of $\tb_0$ on $T^H_{q_0}\mathcal{Q}_g$ is obtained from its $\partial$-derivatives, and hence it is complex linear on $T^H_{q_0}\mathcal{Q}_g$.
-The later claim is trivial because the Teichm\"uller Beltrami map is a fiber bundle isomorphism. \end{proof} From \Cref{prop:C-linear-tb}, we hope that the Teichm\"uller Beltrami map is a kind of nice on the horizontal lifts from the complex analysis point of view.
+From \Cref{prop:C-linear-tb}, we expect that the Teichm\"uller Beltrami map is a kind of nice on the horizontal lifts from the complex analysis point of view.
 For instance, relating the observation in \S\ref{subsec:CR-tori} and the conjecture given in \S\ref{subsec:conjecure_Levi}, we pose the following problem.

-\begin{problem} Let $\mathcal{SQ}_g^0$ be a subset of $\mathcal{SQ}_g$ consisting of generic differentials.
-Does the subbundle of horizontal lifts